Overview

 - Enable "Add POI to map" mode from settings

-- Click anywhere on the map
+- Click anywhere on the map, or use coordinate input tabs

 - Choose POI type